SAMMISolutions/docs/doc_posts/_commands-misc/deck-change-status.md

-title: "Deck: Change Status"
+---
+title: HTTP Request
-num: 10
+num: 9
 ---

 Set a specific deck's status to enabled, disabled, or allow it to toggle between statuses.